 Jesus Christ is the same yesterday and today and forever.
 Heb.
 13:8

-Dear Lord Jesus, I don’t like change.
-I like newness, excitement and adventure; but, when it’s all said and done, I love to come home to the predictable and manageable—to my favorite chair and comfortable routines.
-So I need fresh grace to accept change, because there’s so much change going on everywhere I look.
+Dear Jesus, change is hard.
+I love to come home to the normal and known, predictable, and user-friendly—like one of my old, broken-in pairs of Birkenstocks.
+Grant me grace to accept change, because there’s so much change going on everywhere I look.

-How thankful we are that there’s one part of our lives that will never change, and that’s you, Lord Jesus.
+How thankful we are that there’s one part of our lives that will never change, and that’s you, Jesus.
 You are the same yesterday, today, and forever.
 That certainly doesn’t make you predictable, and even less so manageable.
 But it does mean that we can trust you without any reservations whatsoever.
-In fact, it’s only in knowing you that change is put into perspective.

-The one change we should welcome, like a best friend, is our need is to become more like you, Jesus; and that process is the most disruptive and painful change we will ever go through.
+The most fundamental change we need is to become like you, Jesus, and that process is the most disruptive and painful change we will ever go through—but the most important of all changes.
 Yet with the knowledge that one Day we’ll be as lovely and as loving as you, we gladly surrender to the work of the gospel in our lives.
-Grace frees us to pray, “Lord, may it hurt so good, if growth will reveal your beauty and glory in my life.”

-Jesus, help each of us see and accept changes as part of a far better story than we could ever hope to write.
-You are making all things new, right now—right before our very eyes, if we have eyes to see and a heart to accept it.
-Because of your life, death, and resurrection, we’re heading towards a place, family, and eternity in which it will all make sense and everything will be the way it’s supposed to be.
-Hasten that magnificent Day!
+Jesus, help each of us see and accept change as part of a far better story than we could ever write.
+You are making all things new, right now—right before our very eyes, if we have eyes to see and a heart to accept.
+Because of your life, death, and resurrection, we’re destined for a place, family, and eternity in which everything will be the way it’s supposed to be, forever.
+Hasten that magnificent Day.

-Until then, Jesus, may we love you with abandon, serve you without question, and order our lives after your delights.
+Until then, Jesus, may we love you with abandon, trust you with gladness, and serve you with passion.
 So very Amen we pray, in your merciful and matchless name.